 Hull Points are determined by rolling a number of d8s equal to the ship's hit dice.
 When struck in combat, a ship's Hull Points will be reduced.
 Restoring Hull Points must be done in a repair dock, and requires 250 Darics per point restored.

-Space measures the internal size of a ship, which determines both its maneuverability, and what modules can be installed.
-At present, ships with 1-6 space are small, 7-20 are medium, and 21+ are large.
+Space is the size of a ship, which determines both its maneuverability, and how many modules can be installed.
+Ships with 15-25 space are small, 26-50 are medium, and 51+ are large.